msychalice/leetcode/README.md

 Shrink window: remove the front only if the front is equal to its original num(nums[i-k+1])

+## 241. Different Ways to Add Parentheses
+Divide and conquer

 ## 277. Find the Celebrity
 By calling knows(i,j) we can identify i or j is not a celebrity.
 If i knows j, i is not a celebrity.
 If i doesn't know j, j is not a celebrity.